dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/functional-aspnet-core-part-2-hello-world-from-giraffe.md

 -->
 This is a follow up blog post on the [functional ASP.NET Core](https://dusted.codes/functional-aspnet-core) article from about two months ago.
 First of all I'd like to say that this has been the longest period I haven't published anything new to my blog since I started blogging in early 2015.
 The reason is because I have been pretty busy with a private project which I hope to write more about in the future, but more importantly I have been extremely busy organising my own wedding which took place at the end of last month :).
 Yes!, I've been extremely lucky to have found the love of my life and best friend and after being engaged for almost a year and a half we've finally tied the knot two weeks ago.
 Normally I don't blog about my private life here, but since this has been such a significant moment in my life I thought I should mention a few words here as well and let everyone know that the quiet time has been for a good reason and will not last for much longer now.

-While this has primarily occupied the majority of my time I was also quite happy to see my [functional ASP.NET Core project](https://github.com/dustinmoris/Giraffe) receiving some recognition from the community and some really great support from other developers who've been helping me in adding lots of new functionality since then.
+While this has primarily occupied the majority of my time I was also quite happy to see my [functional ASP.NET Core project](https://github.com/dustinmoris/Giraffe) receiving recognition from the community and some really great support from other developers who've been helping me in adding lots of new functionality since then.
 In this first blog post after my small break I thought I'd take the opportunity and showcase some of the work we've done since the initial release and explain some of the design decisions behind some features.

 But first I shall say that the framework has been renamed to **Giraffe**.